 About SFCA Patrons; What’s New

-The Choral Artists are grateful for the continued support of San Francisco Grants for the Arts / Hotel Tax Fund and The Ann and Gordon Getty Foundation.
-These two organizations, along with our many individual donors and the corporations matching contributions from our loyal individual donors–AT&T, Cadence, IBM, Microsoft, and Salesforce.com–have a marked impact on the level of consistent support that SFCA is able to provide for the creation of new choral music, to Bay Area composers, and for the fostering of young and emerging composers across the USA.
-We are also very grateful for last season’s support of our Composer-in-Residence by the Zellerbach Family Foundation.
+The Choral Artists are grateful for the continued support of San Francisco Grants for the Arts / Hotel Tax Fund, The Ann and Gordon Getty Foundation, and the Zellerbach Family Foundation.
+These organizations, along with our many loyal individual donors and the corporations matching their contributions —AT&T, Cadence, IBM, Microsoft, and Salesforce.com—have a marked impact on the level of consistent support that SFCA is able to provide for the creation of new American choral music, to Bay Area composers, and for the fostering of young composers across the USA.

 In 2013, we proudly announced the Roger Nixon Living Music Initiative (RNLMI), created by his five children in honor of the eminent composer who was SFCA’s first Composer-In-Residence.
-The Initiative is designed to significantly advance our commitment to new choral music by doubling funding for SFCA’s composer commissioning programs—the Composers-in-Residence and Not-in-Residence programs and our New Voices Project for composers under age 30—as well as to expand the Composers’ Invitational, the Composers-In-Residence and Not-in-Residence programs, and the production of new recordings.
+RNLMI was designed to advance our commitment to new choral music by doubling funding for SFCA’s composer commissioning programs—the Composers-in-Residence and Not-in-Residence programs and our New Voices Project Competition for composers under age 30—as well as to expand the Composers’ Invitational.

 We couldn’t have imagined so many significant developments as we build on the accomplishments of recent years:

-- Collaborating with the instrumental trio Veretski Pass and composer/librettist Joshua Horowitz to premiere the highly successful and unique folk opera, “Lilith the Night Demon”, in May 2014
+- Collaborating with the instrumental trio Veretski Pass and composer/librettist Joshua Horowitz to premiere the unique folk opera, “Lilith the Night Demon”, in May 2014;

 - Releasing With Strings Attached, our recording with The Alexander String Quartet, favorably reviewed by Fanfare Magazine.

 As support for RNLMI continues to gather momentum, the scope of SFCA’s new music initiatives continues to widen, and our support of living composers continues to grow.

-Won’t you please help us continue our work through your generous donation this season?
+Won’t you please help us in this important work through your generous donation this season?